-- Combine all ingredients in mixing glass with ice.
+- Add all ingredients to a chilled rocks glass with ice.

-- Garnish with an orange twist and enjoy.
+- Garnish with an orange twist or wedge.

 Without question, the Negroni ranks among the world’s most-loved classic cocktails.
 Its simple recipe traditionally mixes equal parts gin, sweet vermouth, and the iconic Italian red bitter liqueur Campari, though modern variations abound.
 While its composition is simple, the end result is stunningly complex: Campari provides a bitter backbone which is perfectly balanced by the sweet kiss of vermouth.
 Last but not least, gin cuts through these ingredients, adding a further layer of nuance and the boozy kick that’s said to have inspired the drink’s creation.
 While the Negroni is often served before a meal in order to stimulate the appetite, it’s versatile enough to be enjoyed at any time of the day and in any season.